ktmeaton/obsidian-public/academic/Meet With Australia.md

 # Meet With Australia

+- Dismantling narratives about movement
+- Why do we care?
+- Nature Ecology and Evolution, Nature Microbioly

+- Issue of identical strains with drastic geographic distance and time
+- Elusive search for origins

+- What it says, why it's probleatic, why it cares?

+- Every pandemic experience is anchored to history of plague

+- Email John again

 ## [[2021-06-17]]

 1. What happened at generation 50,000,000?
 This spike is present in all independent analyses, so I'm guess it has something to do with the run setup?